True Beacon is the new investment opportunity in town, creating a buzz among HNI & UHNI investors.

 Even though it looks attractive, should it matter to an investor?

-The table below shows the features of ‘True Beacon One’ AIF.
+The table below shows the features of the ‘True Beacon One’ AIF.

-From an investor’s point, the minimum investment required probably take precedence before all the other features.
+From an investor’s point, the minimum investment required probably takes precedence over all the other features.

 It is not only ‘True Beacon One’ but all AIFs require a minimum of ₹1 Crore investment.
 It is obvious that ‘True Beacon One’ is not an investment product for everyone.